carlos-montiers/enhancedbatch/docs/compatibility.md

 # Compatibility
 {: .no_toc }

-EnhancedBatch is compatible with almost all released `cmd.exe` versions.
+Enhanced Batch is compatible with almost all released `cmd.exe` versions.

 {: .fs-6 .fw-300 }